abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 Or you can use your IDE to find and add that NuGet package, it is up to you.

-I've also used `ProductDto` class, but not defined yet.
+I've also used the `ProductDto` class, but haven't defined it yet.
 Create a new class in the same folder with the `IProductAppService` file:

 ````csharp
 using System;